 This article is reprinted with permission from BackpackingLight.com, March 2011.
+It is a little outdated.
+If you have questions, feel free to contact me.

 Each spring, as greens are reborn and Alaska’s daylight extends into night, I feel a pang of disappointment for the loss of winter.
 While summer’s uneven footing requires attention to the ground, winter’s blanket of snow erases the ground from view, drawing awareness to wind-swept peaks, flowing glaciers, and starry skies.
 Winter camping and long tours can be daunting to fast-and-light adventurers because of the additional gear required for warmth and safety, but going ultralight in the winter can be done, and it opens the landscape to new and distant destinations.